Jays reliever TJ House hit on head by line drive

 ''Before he even caught it, people were signaling for the trainers to come out.
 You could tell the infielders were shaken by what they saw,'' said Nick Brzezinski, who works for the Blue Jays' Class A Lansing Lugnuts and was watching from along the first-base line.

 House fell to his stomach and was face down on the mound for nearly 20 minutes while being tended to by trainers.
-House was put onto a stretcher and gave a thumbs-up to the crowd as he was placed into an ambulance for transport to a hospital.
+House was put onto a stretcher and gave a thumbs-up to the crowd as he was placed into an ambulance and taken to the hospital.

-Gibbons said the 27-year-old House was talking and had feeling in all of his extremities.
+Toronto manager John Gibbons said the 27-year-old House was talking and had feeling in all of his extremities.

 ''I couldn't get near him,'' Gibbons said. ''They were working on him.
 It's scary, you know.
 He was talking, he could feel everything, so, hopefully, that's a good sign.''